Port of Hastings

 Western Port Bay is an area of high environmental value and sensitivity with international, national and regional conservation significance.

-With limited land available for residential and industrial expansion on the Mornington Peninsula and the broader South Eastern region, this land within the urban growth boundary, has the potential to deliver homes and employment opportunities for the whole region.
+With limited land available for residential and industrial expansion on the Mornington Peninsula and the South Eastern region more broadly, this land has the potential to deliver homes and employment opportunities for the whole region, with the Urban Growth Boundary.

 The commercial significance of the Port of Hastings presents opportunities for economic benefits across several neighbouring municipalities, which must be balanced with protecting Western Port Bay’s unique environment.